The 2022-2023 application is now closed. Stay tuned for the 2023-2024 application coming this fall.

-The YEAR program is open to students of any field of study and does not discriminate based on race, color, gender, sexual orientation, religion, ethnicity, or disability.
+The YEAR program is open to students in any field of study and does not discriminate based on race, color, gender, sexual orientation, religion, ethnicity, or disability.
 The program supports the participation of people with disabilities and will work with host institutions and families to provide an accessible learning and living environment.

-In order to be eligible to participate in the program, students must be:
+To be eligible to participate in the program, students must be:

-- a citizen of the Russian Federation.
+- a citizen of the Russian Federation

-- born between August 5, 1999, and July 25, 2002.
-The age-range for persons with disabilities is August 5, 1998 and July 25, 2002.
+- born between August 5, 2001, and July 25, 2004.
+The age-range for persons with disabilities is August 5, 2000 and July 25, 2004

-- a graduate of high school by July 2020 and enrolled in the first two years of a 4-year program or first three years of a 5-year program in Russia.
+- must be undergraduate students currently enrolled in the first two years of a 4-year program or first three years of a 5-year program in Russia

-- eligible to receive an internationally recognized passport of the Russian Federation.
+- eligible to receive an internationally recognized passport of the Russian Federation

-- able to clearly communicate in English.
+- able to clearly communicate in English

-- eligible to receive a U.S. J-1 student exchange visa.
+- eligible to receive a U.S. J-1 student exchange visa

-- committed to returning to Russia after completion of the program.
+- committed to returning to Russia after completion of the program

-- able to begin studies in the United States in August 2020.
+- able to begin studies in the United States in August 2022

 The following individuals are not eligible to apply for the program: